foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 	=> fuse prog 6 6 0xA71BBE78
 	=> fuse prog 6 7 0xA3AD024A

-Alternatively, you can use the kernel to program the A7 fuses via SDP by using NXP's Universal Update Utility.
+Alternatively, you can use the kernel to program the A7 fuses via SDP by using NXP's :term:`Universal Update Utility`.
 This is shown in the following script (replace ``@@MACHINE@@`` with your machine name)::

 	uuu_version 1.0.1